comprna/SUPPA_supplementary_data/README.md

   - **annotation/**: Ensembl and RefSeq files from hg19 and mm10 used for the quantification

-  - **supplementary_data/busskamp**: Commands used and events obtained with SUPPA, analyzing 4-day time-course data for the differentiation of human iPS cells into bipolar neurons¹
+  - **supplementary_data/busskamp**: Commands used and events obtained with SUPPA, analyzing 4-day time-course data for the differentiation of human iPS cells into bipolar neurons[#express]

   - **supplementary_data/erythro**: Commands used and events obtained comparing initial and final steps of differentiating human erythroblasts²